TuomoKareoja/phone-sentiment-analysis/sphinx/getting-started.rst

 Creating the data with EMR process:

-1. Execute make run_emr in the shell.
-This will start an EMS process in the AWS servers.
-You can monitor this process trough the aws website.
-The process should take more than 10 hours but less than 24.
+1. Create json job step descriptions by executing make job_json.
+This will break down the Common Crawl WET-paths to chunks used as processing steps.

+2. Execute make create_bucket.
+This will create a S3 bucket to hold all necessary data and scripts for the EMR jobs.

+3-5.
+Excecute make run_job1-3 in shell.
+Each of these will start a separate EMR job with specific steps dictated by different json files.
+Although it is possible to put all the three scripts running at once, it is probably not actually feasible as the the limit of computing instances in AWS is by default 12 and each job takes up 5 instances.

 BEWARE!
 Using Amazon EMS is not free!
 Processing the data will cost around 10 euros (21.10.2019 pricing)

-2. Download and preprocess the data by executing make download_data.
+6. Download and preprocess the data by executing make download_data.
 The data will appear in data/raw folder.
 With two separate files.
 With one having the actual data and one containing the urls of the websites where the data comes from.